Prince Georges County rental assistance programs.

-Government assistance as well as non-profits in Prince Georges County provide assistance for paying rent to struggling tenants.
+Government assistance, churches as well as non-profits in Prince Georges County provide assistance for paying rent to struggling tenants.
 The agencies use a combination of funds from federal programs such as the Emergency Solutions Grant as well as state of Maryland resources, including the Rental Allowance Program, or RAP.
 Emergency financial aid is combined with case management and other services.

 The goal of the non-profits and housing authorities is to prevent homelessness, so any rental assistance may be prioritized to individuals with an eviction notice.
 There may also be other resources available, including placement into low income apartments or transitional housing as well as money to pay a security deposit on a new home.